bhjsdev/react-bwin/README.md

 ## Troubleshooting

-- Disable `StrictMode` in React 18 and above if you run into issues e.g. restoring a minimized pane.
+Check the following items if you run into issues, such as restoring a minimized pane.

+### React StrictMode

+- Disable `StrictMode` in React 18 or later, including frameworks built on it (e.g., Next.js).